netdata/netdata/streaming/README.md

 ### Forbidding access

-These are error reported in the master side, they can also happen because there is a slow connection between master and slave, but this is not the unique motive, so we decided to write a specific topic for them.
-The complete message that you will see in your log file will be like this
+If the master reports errors about forbidding access, it could be because of a slow connection between the master and slave nodes.
+But, there are other reasons for this error.
+The complete message you would see in your log file would look something like this:

 ```
 STREAM [receive from [SLAVE HOSTNAME]:SLAVE IP]: `MESSAGE`.
 Forbidding access."